 - is safe enough to use on a baby or pet

 - is a potent skin healer

 - and is a powerful fighter of germs and inflammation

-By letting the flowers infuse in oil, we’re able to extract many of those properties and incorporate them into easy-to-use products such as: salve, lip balm, soap, cream and lotion recipes.
+By letting calendula flowers infuse in oil, we’re able to extract many of those properties and incorporate them into easy-to-use products such as: salve (recipe below), lip balm, soap, cream, and lotion recipes.

 Another use for calendula oil is in treating ear aches.
 Place 2 to 3 drops in your ear and hold a heated rice bag or hot water bottle over it.
 (Not for ruptured ear drums and if symptoms get worse, check with your doctor.)